jio-pay-wp/woocommerce-plugin/README.md

 - **`jio-pay-integration.js`** - Custom integration layer handling checkout events, payment flow, and server communication
 - **`jio-pay-blocks.js`** - React components for WooCommerce block-based checkout
 - **`jio-pay-blocks.asset.php`** - Webpack-generated dependency configuration for block assets

+## 🏪 WooCommerce HPOS Compatibility

+This plugin is **fully compatible** with WooCommerce's High-Performance Order Storage (HPOS), also known as Custom Order Tables.

+### What is HPOS?
+HPOS is WooCommerce's modern order storage system that uses dedicated database tables instead of WordPress posts for better performance and scalability.

+### Compatibility Features
+- ✅ **Automatic Detection** - Plugin automatically detects and adapts to your store's order storage method
+- ✅ **Seamless Migration** - Works with stores transitioning from traditional to HPOS storage
+- ✅ **Performance Optimized** - Uses WooCommerce's recommended APIs for optimal performance
+- ✅ **Future Proof** - Built with WooCommerce's latest standards and best practices

+### Checking HPOS Status
+You can check your HPOS status in the plugin admin page:
+- **WooCommerce → Jio Pay Gateway**
+- Look for the "HPOS Compatibility" and "Order Storage" status indicators

 ## 🔧 Installation Instructions